h5py/h5py/README.txt

 You need, at a minimum:

-  * HDF5 1.8.3 or later
+  * HDF5 1.8.3 or later on Linux (On Windows, h5py ships with HDF5)
   * Python 2.6, 2.7 or 3.2
   * Any modern version of NumPy

 Optionally:

-  * Cython 0.13 or later, to build from Mercurial
+  * Cython 0.13 or later, to build from a git checkout
   * If using Python 2.6, unittest2 is needed to run the tests

 Installing from tarball